 - Cases should relate to the list shown in Appendix 4*.

 - Each diary entry should be a maximum of 100 words, comprising signalment, diagnosis, action taken (by you as the practitioner) and outcome

 Peer Review: A supporting signature from a veterinary surgeon within your practice.
 Please see appendix 3* for a template.
 This should be present (scanned) on the final page of your diary.

 *Appendix 3 and 4 are available on request

 - Online modules cannot be deferred without losing the real-time interactive engagement with the Module Tutor

-- Face to face modules can be deferred provided you complete all modules within 3 years of beginning the programme
+- Face to face modules (where relevant to your programme) can be deferred provided you complete all modules within 3 years of beginning the programme

 - It is your responsibility to check visa requirements and ensure that you have relevant documents in place well in advance of travel.

 - Delegates attending from outside of Europe may require visas in order to participate in our face-to-face programmes.
 Please note that the Student Tier 4 visa is not applicable to Improve International Delegates as a result of us being a private education provider.
 Further guidance on your entry requirements should be checked with your local embassy.